pratham-exe/redisetgo/README.md

-# redigo - Redis in Go
+# redisetgo - Redis Server in Go